 Who gets Prostate Cancer Most Often?

 - African-American men.
 African-American men and Caribbean men of African descent have the highest documented prostate cancer incidence rates in the world.
-African-American men are also more likely to be diagnosed at an advanced stage, and are more than twice as likely to die of prostate cancer as white men.
+For unknown reasons, incidence rates in Indiana are about 55 percent higher in blacks than in non-Hispanic whites.

 - Men with a family history of prostate cancer.
-Men with one first-degree relative (a father or brother) with a history of prostate cancer are two to three times more likely to develop the disease; those with more than one affected first-degree relative are three to five times more likely to be diagnosed with prostate cancer.
+Men with one first-degree relative (a father or brother) with a history of prostate cancer are two to three times more likely to develop the disease.
+This risk increases if more than one family member is diagnosed with prostate cancer.

 Common Signs and Symptoms of Prostate Cancer